Indiana Sports Betting

-In order to place bets in the state of Indiana, you must be 21 or older.
-You can place your bets legally at the state’s physical sportsbooks, online or via app with a legal and regulated operator.
+In order to place bets in the state of IN, you must be 21 or older.
+You can place your bets legally at the state’s physical sportsbooks, online or via an Indiana sports betting app with a legal and regulated operator.

 You can register remotely to play online or mobile.
 In order to sign up and actually be able to place bets, the operators will need to verify that you are where you say you are.
 To do that, they use what’s known as geolocation tracking.